quicbit-js/qb-standard/doc/recommended-style.md

           .the
           .line

+  While we agree that indentation should be consistent within a file, we don't feel that small-indentation should be enforced universally.

-  For quicbit, we also find it beneficial when our software looks similar across languages.
-Four spaces is a good balance between Linux kernel's eight spaces requirement and js standard's two spaces - and it fits well with Python PEP-8, Java, and most C that we find.
+  Note that for quicbit, we sometimes find it beneficial when our software looks similar across languages.
+Four spaces can be a good balance between Linux kernel's eight spaces requirement and js standard's two spaces - and it fits well with Python PEP-8, Java, and most C that we find.

-  As with all *recommended* rules, the author or project lead can choose indentation that is appropriate to a particular module and it won't break qb-standard.
+  So we plan to release simple means to check qb-standard for compliance with either 2 or 4 space indentation.

   **Wouldn't tabs solve some of these problems?**  Well, yes, but having adjustable whitespace creates other problems.
 The benefit of being able to change indentation